mrazomej/phd/docs/src/chapter_02/section_05_results.md

 of the strain we used to perform our fitting, we also inferred $K_A$ and $K_I$ from each of the other strains.
-As shown in Chapter 4 and [@Fig:ch2_fig05](D), the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating that these parameter values are highly robust.
+As shown in Chapter 4 and [@Fig:ch2_fig05](D), the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating these parameter values are highly robust.
 We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see Chapter 4).
 The resulting parameter values were nearly identical to those fitted from any single strain.
-For the remainder of the text we continue using parameters fitted from the strain with $R=260$ repressors and an O2 operator.
+We continue using parameters fitted from the strain with $R=260$ repressors and an O2 operator for the remainder of the text.

-![**Comparison of predictions against measured and inferred data.** (A-C) Flow cytometry measurements of fold-change over a range of IPTG concentrations for O1, O2, and O3 strains at varying repressor copy numbers, overlaid on the predicted responses.
+![**Comparison of predictions against measured and inferred data.** (A-C) Flow cytometry measurements of fold-change over a range of IPTG concentrations for O1, O2, and O3 strains at varying repressor copy numbers overlaid on the predicted responses.
 Error bars for the experimental data show the standard error of the mean (eight or more replicates).
-As discussed in [@Fig:ch2_fig04], all of the predicted induction curves were generated prior to measurement by inferring the MWC parameters using a single data set (O2 $R=260$, shown by white circles in Panel ).
+As discussed in [@Fig:ch2_fig04], all predicted induction curves were generated prior to measurement by inferring the MWC parameters using a single data set (O2 $R=260$, shown by white circles in Panel (B)).
 The predictions may therefore depend upon which strain is used to infer the parameters.
-(D) The inferred parameter values of the dissociation constants $K_A$ and $K_I$ using any of the eighteen strains instead of the O2 $R=260$ strain.
+(D) The inferred parameter values of the dissociation constants $K_A$ and $K_I$ using any of the eighteen strains instead of the O2
+$R=260$ strain.
 Nearly identical parameter values are inferred from each strain, demonstrating that the same set of induction profiles would have been predicted regardless of which strain was chosen.
 The points show the mode, and the error bars denote the $95\%$ credible region of the parameter value distribution.
 Error bars not visible are smaller than the size of the marker.
-The Python code
-[(`ch2_fig05.py`)](https://github.com/RPGroup-PBoC/mwc_induction/blob/master/code/figures/fig5.py)
-used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/mwc_induction)](ch2_fig05){#fig:ch2_fig05
+The Python code [(`ch2_fig05.py`)](https://github.com/RPGroup-PBoC/mwc_induction/blob/master/code/figures/fig5.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/mwc_induction)](ch2_fig05){#fig:ch2_fig05